-(1) Total investment return for the years ended December 31, 2017, 2016, 2015 and 2014 is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the period reported.
-Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's
+(1) Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the period reported.
+Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
+Total investment return does not reflect brokerage commissions.